lassemoldrup/AWDIT/README.md

 ### Importing histories in VM

 You may be able to enable host-to-client drag-and-drop in VirtualBox to transfer the histories.
-Otherwise, you can create a shared folder in VirtualBox settings, which can be auto-mounted on some location on the guest.
+Otherwise, you can create a shared folder in VirtualBox settings, which can be auto-mounted on some location on the guest, e.g., `/mnt`.
 If the histories are placed here, they can then be extracted into the `AWDIT` folder on the desktop using the above command.

 ## Running the Docker image